DanielVZ96/tzar/README.md

 -`filename`: The name of the compressed file.
 Corresponds to `<source>` in the `extract` and `list` subcommands, and to `<destination>` in the `compress` subcommand
 -`directory`: The target directory.
 Corresponds to `<destination>` in the `extract` and `list` subcommands, and to `<source>` in the `compress` subcommand

+## Why?

+1) Because I think it's simpler

+You may think that this should be doable with aliases, but I tried and I couldn't.
+Maybe you can use the [`fuck`](https://github.com/nvbn/thefuck) app or [`tldr`](https://github.com/tldr-pages/tldr) but I still feel it could be simpler to extract files (*wtf does xvzf even mean?*).

+2) Because I wanted to try the idea of Code as Configuration

+Maybe this sounds crazy, but I started this project by exploring the idea of storing the main behaviour of code in configuration files (in this case TOML), in order to ease extensibility, reduce posible errors, and keep things simple.
+In my dayjob we tried this idea with my colleagues and the result is that changes that previously spawned several files or lines of code, are now reduced into 2 or 3 hard-to-fuck-up yaml lines.
+If this project gains traction I may write a blog post about this.

 ## TODO